1966 Pacific typhoon season: Typhoon Viola

-Severe Tropical Storm Betty

-A low-pressure system formed in the western Pacific on August 21.
-Initially drifting west-northwest, the system slowly developed and intensified to tropical storm status by August 28.
-It was named Betty.
-Betty reached peak intensity on August 30.
-Betty then turned northeastward, and made landfall near Yeosu, South Korea, on August 30 as a tropical storm.
-It later transitioned to an extratropical cyclone on September 1 and dissipated on September 4.

-No significant damage or casualties were documented, attributed to its moderate strength and landfall in less populated regions.

 Super Typhoon Alice

 Super Typhoon Alice developed in the Western Pacific from a tropical wave on August 25.
 It moved to the north, looped to the west, and steadily strengthened to a peak of 150 mph.
 Alice continued to the west, hit eastern China on September 3, and dissipated the next day.

 Across Okinawa, Alice killed one person and caused more than $10 million in damage.
 Winds estimated at 175 km/h destroyed 150 homes and left 858 people homeless.
 North of Okinawa, 13 South Korean fishing boats sank amid rough seas; 12 people perished while 26 others were listed missing.
 Typhoon Alice produced a tremendous storm surge in Fujian Province, China, that caused widespread damage.
 Referred to as a "tsunami" in local media, the surge reportedly swept up to 40 km inland and destroyed thousands of homes, leaving an estimated 40,000 people homeless.
 Wind gusts up to 187 km/h caused significant deforestation in the region as well, with 1.7 million trees falling.
 Casualty statistics are unknown though believed to be significant.